 The CSA will uphold Canada's status as a world leader in satellite communications, and extend the most advanced products and services to all Canadians, everywhere.

 To generate space technologies and essential ground-based applications that will:

-The Canadian Space Agency will continue to inform Canadians about our nation’s activities and successes in space.
+The CSA will continue to inform Canadians about our nation's activities and successes in space.
 The CSA will strive to increase scientific literacy in Canada by using space to captivate the imagination of Canadians, and stimulate young minds to pursue knowledge-intensive careers.

 Provide Canadians with accurate and up-to-date information to: